yangxuan8282/gen-rpi_os/rpi_info.md

 - binary blobs

+	- fixup.dat, start.elf: the most common use one

+	- fixup_cd.dat, start_cd.elf: used when GPU memory is set to 16 MB

+	- fixup_x.dat, start_x.elf: with experimental support for more free codecs

+	- start_db.elf, fixup_db.dat: debug use

 arm board dosen't came with BIOS, instead they have blobs from vendor

 and which is closed source